markteehan/apidays_workshop/README.md

 # Introduction
 This repository is used to test a local Confluent Platform cluster integrating with a Confluent Cloud cluster.
+It was used as the basis of a demonstration during the APIdays workshop, and is provided for participants to try out the scripted process.

 This more advanced demo showcases an on-prem Kafka cluster and [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.top) cluster, and data copied between them with Confluent Replicator <br><img src="examples-5.5.1-post/ccloud/docs/images/services-in-cloud.jpg" width="450">